Let this guide be your vote of confidence as you enter the booth.

 Money for parks.
 Rules on how our gas tax money can be used.
 Deciding when ballot measures take effect after a "yes" vote.
 Here's a rundown of the five statewide propositions you'll be seeing on the ballot.

 Meet the candidates for L.A.
-County Sheriff
+County and Orange County sheriff

 4. Still have questions?
 Ask us.